Tax returns made simple

-However, you’re operating as a limited company, it’s a little more complicated.
+However, if you’re operating as a limited company, it’s a little more complicated.
 Limited companies in the UK don’t pay income tax or National Insurance.
-Instead, they pay Corporation Tax, which is currently set at 19% (due to decrease to 18% for the tax year beginning April 2020) and it is paid on profits.
+Instead, they pay Corporation Tax, which is currently set at 19% and it is paid on profits.

 If you're operating as a sole trader or a partnership*, you will also need to take care of your National Insurance contribution.

 This is split into two categories, ‘Class 2’ and ‘Class 4’.
 Which class you sit in and therefore your National Insurance contribution is dependent on your profits.

 |4||£9,558+||9% on profits between £9,558 and £50,270 / 2% on profits over £50,270|